 – Explore by bike (it’s a very Copenhagen thing to do).

 – Grab food on the water at Copenhagen Street Food market.

 – Healthy hotspots: 42Raw, SimpleRaw, Palao Torvehallerne.

 – Picnic and chill on the grass at Kings Garden (also known as Rosenborg Garden).

 – Grab food in the gorgeous Gråbrødretorv square with outdoor seating.

 Oslo was the final city stop on our itinerary and also the place we personally disembarked our 11 day Princess Cruise itinerary (though for this specific cruise you would usually embark and disembark in Copenhagen).

 You can see the exact Scandinavia and Russia itinerary I went on with Princess Cruises here.

 The sail in was particularly worth noting and was worth setting the alarms at 6.45am for.

-If i’m honest, we had about 4 hours to explore before we needed to head to the airport.
-Having never been to Norway before I came to the conclusion that i’d 100% be back to adventure through the fjords and therefore would cover Oslo properly when I do.
+If I’m honest, we only had about 4 hours to explore before we had to head to the airport.
+Having never been to Norway before, I came to the conclusion that I’d 100% be back to adventure through the fjords and therefore would cover Oslo properly when I do.